paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3081-chapter-3081.md

 | Revised Section | Source (U.S. Code) | Source (Statutes at Large) |
 | 308101 | [16 U.S.C.
 469k–1(c)(1)(D)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section469k–1/c/1/D&num=0&edition=prelim). | Pub.
 L. 111–11, title VII, subtitle D, § 7301(c)(1)(D), Mar.
 30, 2009, 123 Stat.
 1213. |

+#### Amendments
+2025—Pub.
+L. 118–234 amended section generally.
+Prior to amendment, section defined “Secretary”.

 #### Purpose
 Pub.
 L. 111–11, title VII, § 7301(a), Mar.
 30, 2009, 123 Stat.
 1213, provided that: “The purpose of this section [enacting former [section 469k–1 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section469k–1&num=0&edition=prelim), Conservation] is to assist citizens, public and private institutions, and governments at all levels in planning, interpreting, and protecting sites where historic battles were fought on American soil during the armed conflicts that shaped the growth and development of the United States, in order that present and future generations may learn and gain inspiration from the ground where Americans made their ultimate sacrifice.”

 <a id="section-308102"></a>
 ## § 308102.
 Preservation assistance
-**(a) In General.—** Using the established national historic preservation program to the extent practicable, the Secretary shall encourage, support, assist, recognize, and work in partnership with citizens, Federal, State, local, and tribal governments, other public entities, educational institutions, and private nonprofit organizations in identifying, researching, evaluating, interpreting, and protecting historic battlefields and associated sites on a national, State, and local level.
+**(a) In General.—** Using the established national historic preservation program to the extent practicable, the Secretary shall encourage, support, assist, recognize, and work in partnership with citizens, Federal agencies, States, Tribes, local governments, other public entities, educational institutions, and nonprofit organizations in identifying, researching, evaluating, interpreting, and protecting historic battlefields and associated sites on a national, State, and local level.

 **(b) Financial Assistance.—** To carry out subsection (a), the Secretary may use a cooperative agreement, grant, contract, or other generally adopted means of providing financial assistance.